 Following the recommendations of Agenzia per l’Italia Digitale (AGID) contained in the “Linee guida acquisizione e riuso software PA” SEISMOFAULTS.EU implements almost only open-source software.

-In each physical server, we installed XenServer Hypervisor for creating and managing virtual machines (VM).
-Debian Linux OS is installed on all the VMs except for one on which MS Windows Server 2016 is installed for running applications devoted to activities not directly related to the data distribution (figure below).
+We installed XenServer Hypervisor on each physical server for creating and managing virtual machines (VMs).
+Debian Linux OS is installed on all the VMs except for one, on which the MS Windows Server 2016 is installed for running applications devoted to activities not directly related to the data distribution (figure below).

 The web portals and websites are managed through Joomla! or WordPress Content Management System (CMS).

-The publication of the OGC web services is done through the software GeoServer, while the data management in the backend is made with PostGIS.
+The OGC web services are published through the GeoServer software, while the data management in the backend is done with PostGIS.

 All services and websites are containerized through Docker Containers technology.

-Docker containers are a virtualization technology to create isolated applications or services inside an autonomous environment.
+Docker containers are a virtualization technology that creates isolated applications or services in an autonomous environment.
 This environment includes all the applications/services needed to be executed: dependencies, libraries, and configuration files.

-Even if there are some similarities, containers are different from VM for several reasons:
+Even if there are some similarities, containers are different from VMs for several reasons:

 The typical file system organization of a “dockerized” service inside SEISMOFAULTS.EU can be summarized as follows:

-- A directory containing volumes is a way to store and manage data generated by and used by Docker containers.
-Volumes exist outside of the Docker container and can be used to persist data even if the container is destroyed or moved.
+• A directory containing volumes is a way to store and manage data generated by and used by Docker containers.
+Volumes exist outside of the Docker container and can persist data even if the container is destroyed or moved.
 They typically store and share data between multiple containers or with the host OS (see figure below).

 Several websites and web services run on the same VM.
 Every website or web service includes its web server (Nginx or Apache), web application server (i.e., Apache Tomcat), and related RDBMSs.